TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 > Some  systems  may choose to include the text of the "Bcc" field only in the author(s)'s  copy,  while  others  may also include it in the text sent to all those indicated in the "Bcc" list

-There dozens of other headers available providing more elaborate functionality.
+There are dozens of other headers available providing more elaborate functionality.
 The initial IANA registration for permanent mail and MIME message header fields can be found in [RFC4021](https://tools.ietf.org/html/rfc4021), and is overwhelming.
 You can see I only covered the most basic headers in this experiment.

 Now let's look at how the message content is being handled: